 Along with fellow junior Jalen Brunson, Bridges has grown from key contributor into one of Villanova’s MVPs winning their second title the last three seasons.
-Bridges had a breakout junior season, nearly doubling his scoring output from 9.8 ppg to 17.8 ppg.
-He’s also been highly effective shooting 45 percent from deep and hitting nearly three per game.
-He has the size and skill set to be a prototype 3-and-D type with his 7-foot wingspan and prolific three-point shooting ability.
+Bridges had a breakout junior year nearly doubling his scoring output from 9.8 ppg to 17.8 ppg.
+He also did so in a highly efficient manner, shooting 44 shooting from deep, knocking down nearly three per game.
+He has the size and skill set to be a prototype 3-and-D player with his 7-foot wingspan and prolific three-point shooting ability.
 Bridges also uses his length well to fill up the stat sheet with steals and blocks.
 He should look to get stronger in order to become better at finishing plays at the rim.
 He has a chance to crack the Top 10 with the NBA’s premium on defensive shooters.